Course syllabus

 Emphasis is placed on conceptual fluency, application, and interpretation.

 Remark on use of software.
 You will use R extensively throughout the course.
-Please note that the course description prescribes “substantial use of statistical software” keep in mind that this is not a programming class.
+Please note that the course description prescribes “substantial use of statistical software” but keep in mind that this is not a programming class.
 My expectation is that you will follow guided examples in order to perform statistical analyses and learn to interpret outputs correctly — you will not be expected to write any codes from scratch.

 Assessments

-Homework assignments (20%) will be given at the end of every class meeting and will comprise 1-3 short practice problems due by the next class meeting.
+Homework assignments (50%) will be given weekly.
 These are your opportunity to practice applying course concepts and methods covered in class and will help you to keep current with the pace and content of the lectures.
+You can revise each homework assignment once and submit corrections within one week of the original due date to earn back missed credit.

 Letter grades